 To date, there have been no scientific studies that document specific factors that can be used to detect abuses in guardianships and conservatorships.
 Rather, lists of "red flags" have been put forward by various experts based on their experiences in monitoring these types of cases.
-A compilation of factors and actions that may be indicative of problems with conservatorships/guardianships was prepared for the Third National Guardianship Summit and recently published in the Utah Law Review (Summer 2012 issue).
+A compilation of factors and actions that may be indicative of problems with conservatorships/guardianships was prepared for the Third National Guardianship Summit.
 When such "red flags" are present, the National Probate Court Standards suggest that these cases may benefit from additional services or training, an examination into the case through a visitor, guardian ad litem, adult protective services, or a hearing.

 - Has no relatives or active friendships

 - Is large and complicated with significant amounts of cash and securities

 - Talks about being exhausted and overwhelmed

 - Keeps changing attorneys or attorneys try to withdraw

 - Has little knowledge about caring for dependent adults or has little experience with financial matters